Geometric speed limit of state preparation and curved control spaces: Geometry of Accessible State Preparation

-This modified version of the conjecture is considerably weaker, of course.
-In fact, it is almost self-referential since it can be rephrased as the statement that the shortest dynamical state path from the initial to the target state is always shorter than or equal to any other such dynamical state path.
-However, as the example in \cref{subsec:coherentstates} shows, the inequality in \cref{eq:modified_ineq} can be saturated, \ie there exist control spaces for which the system can be driven along the geodesic in $\Orb$ from initial state to target state, but the path inside $\MM_0$ is longer.
-Hence only the specific properties of a given preparation task may allow one to derive stronger bounds than \cref{eq:modified_ineq}.

-For example, we can directly deduce a sufficient condition for the original conjecture to hold: If for any pair of points $(\ket{\psi_0},\ket{\psi'_0})$ in $\MM_0$ their geodesic distance, \ie the length of the shortest geodesic connecting them, is the same in $\MM_0$ as in $\Orb$, then the conjecture holds in its original form.
+From this picture follows a sufficient condition for the original conjecture to hold: If for any pair of points $(\ket{\psi_i},\ket{\psi_*})$ in $\MM_0$ their geodesic distance, \ie the length of the shortest geodesic connecting them, is the same in $\MM_0$ as in $\Orb$, then the conjecture holds in its original form.
 Geometrically, for this to hold, one shortest geodesic joining the points $\Orb$ has to lie inside of $\MM_0$.\footnote{This condition is stronger than $\MM_0$ being a totally geodesic submanifold, which means that all geodesics in $\MM_0$ also are geodesics in $\Orb$.
 And it is weaker than $\MM_0$ being a totally convex submanifold, which means that all geodesics in $\Orb$ joining points in $\MM_0$ are contained in $\MM_0$ itself.} On the other hand, if $\MM_0$, as a submanifold of $\Orb$, has extrinsic curvature, then the geodesic joining $\ket{\psi_i}$ to $\ket{\psi_*}$ in $\Orb$, which appears in \cref{eq:modified_ineq}, may lie outside of $\MM_0$.
-As a result $d_{\MM_0}(\ket{\psi_i},\ket{\psi_*})$ the geodesic distance in $\MM_0$, becomes larger than $d_{\Orb}(\ket{\psi_i},\ket{\psi_*})$.
-If the Hamiltonian $\hat H(\lambda(t))$ drives the state along a path outside of $\MM_0$ and close to the geodesic in $\Orb$, then $l_E[\ket{\psi(t)}]$ gets close to $d_{\Orb}(\ket{\psi_i},\ket{\psi_*})$ and lower than $d_{\MM_0}(\ket{\psi_i},\ket{\psi_*})$.
-The following examples show that this can happen in basic two-level and harmonic oscillator systems.
-They raise the question whether extrinsic curvature, in the above sense, is always sufficient for such shorter dynamical state paths to arise.
+As a result $d_{\MM_0}(\ket{\psi_i},\ket{\psi_*})$ the geodesic distance in $\MM_0$ then is larger than $d_{\Orb}(\ket{\psi_i},\ket{\psi_*})$.